MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-config-crossplat-runas-profile.md

 -   An agent maintenance Run As account for upgrading, uninstalling, and other agent maintenance operations.

+### Prerequisites

-To run this wizard, you must have the following credentials information:
+Before you run this wizard, ensure you must have the following credentials information:

 -   Username and password for unprivileged access to the UNIX or Linux computer.